Parallel Split Learning with Global Sampling: Related Work

 To mitigate the large effective batch size problem, Pal et al. \cite{palServerSideLocalGradient2021} propose scaling the learning rate on the server side while keeping the local batch size fixed and identical for all clients.
 Following the line of work from \cite{hanAcceleratingFederatedLearning2021}, Oh et al. \cite{ohLocFedMixSLLocalizeFederate2022} propose using smashed data augmentation, local loss function design and FedAvg for the client models to overcome the large effective batch size problem and client model decoupling.
 Pal et al. \cite{palServerSideLocalGradient2021} and Oh et al. \cite{ohLocFedMixSLLocalizeFederate2022} assume that the effective batch size scales with the number of clients.
 However, it has been shown that increasing the batch size leads to diminishing returns for gradient estimation \cite{golmantComputationalInefficiencyLarge2018} and that smaller batch sizes \cite{wilsonGeneralInefficiencyBatch2003} can be more beneficial for model generalization, if communication constraints allow.
 Furthermore, the empirical results are reported only for IID settings.

 Cai and Wei \cite{caiEfficientSplitLearning2022a} propose an incentive mechanism to handle non-IID data in PSL, which encourages clients with larger and more evenly distributed datasets to participate in training.
-The bargaining game approach for personalized SL \cite{kimBargainingGamePersonalized2023a} balances energy consumption and privacy in non-IID settings.
-However, these methods may face scalability issues and may not fully address the heterogeneity of data distributions across diverse clients.
+However, it introduces coordination and participation-scoring overhead and relies on stable client availability.
+Other efforts to improve PSL focus on reducing training and communication latency \cite{wuSplitLearningWireless2023, linEfficientParallelSplit2023, zhangResourceefficientParallelSplit2024}.
+Methods include last-layer gradient aggregation, resource optimization, client clustering, and cut-layer selection.